 Type 1 polyps generally do not need resection except for sessile serrated polyps[14].
 Type 2A polyps shall be resected by polypectomy or EMR.
 Utsumi et al[15] reported that additional chromoendoscopy in type 1 and 2A polyps with low confidence prediction did not improve accuracy enough.
-Therefore, additional chromoendoscopy is considered to be unnecessary in order to differentiate type from type 1.
+Therefore, additional chromoendoscopy is considered to be unnecessary in order to differentiate type 2A from type 1.

-Whereas type 2A polyps can be resected by piecemeal EMR, type 2B polyps should be resected en bloc by EMR or ESD to obtain a precise histologic diagnosis concerning the invasion depth and determining endoscopic curability.
-Our review revealed the usefulness of the JNET classification, in that it accurately differentiated malignant polyps (type 2B, 3) from benign (type 2A).
-It should be noted that 37.3%-70.6% of deep submucosal invasive cancers showed type 2B findings, magnifying chromoendoscopy is recommended before high-risk endoscopic resection for deep submucosal invasive cancer in type 2B polyps, if it is available.
+Whereas type 2A polyps can be resected by piecemeal EMR, type 2B polyps should be resected en bloc by EMR or endoscopic submucosal dissection to obtain a precise histologic diagnosis concerning the invasion depth and determining endoscopic curability.
+Our review revealed the usefulness of the JNET classification, in that it accurately differentiated malignant polyps (types 2B and 3) from benign (type 2A).
+It should be noted that 37.3%-70.6% of D-SMC showed type 2B findings.
+Magnifying chromoendoscopy is recommended before high-risk endoscopic resection for D-SMC in type 2B polyps, if it is available.
 Type 3 lesions were diagnosed to be D-SMC with more than 99% specificity in our review, and therefore they are indicated for surgical resection.

-The JNET classification is considered to have as high diagnostic performance as the NICE classification.
+The JNET classification is considered to have as high of diagnostic performance as the NICE classification.
 However, there have been no studies directly comparing the JNET classification with the NICE classification.
-For comparison with the NICE classification, we evaluated the diagnostic performance with high confidence prediction and the high confidence rate in regards to two differentiations; “Neoplasia vs non neoplasia” and “Deep submucosal invasive cancer vs other neoplasia” (Table 6).
+For comparison with the NICE classification, we evaluated the diagnostic performance with high confidence prediction and the high confidence rate in regard to two differentiations; “Neoplasia vs non-neoplasia” and “D-SMC vs other neoplasia” (Table 6).
 In both differentiations, the high confidence rate in the JNET classification was significantly higher than that of the NICE classification.
-It may demonstrate the JNET classification is clearer and easier to use than the NICE classification for the endoscopists.
+It may demonstrate that the JNET classification is clearer and easier to use than the NICE classification for the endoscopists.
 Magnifying observation may increase the high confidence rate of endoscopic diagnosis.

-The JNET classification is compatible with the NICE classification in that both classifications are divided into three major categories (type 1, 2, and 3) corresponding to the similar histopathology.
+The JNET classification is compatible with the NICE classification in that both classifications are divided into three major categories (type 1, 2 and 3) corresponding to the similar histopathology.
 The NICE type 2 corresponds approximately to the JNET type 2A and type 2B.
-Thanks to this similarity, endoscopists using the NICE classification should be able to use the JNET classification easily.
-A video article explaining typical examples and key points will help to adopt the JNET classification[16].
+Due to this similarity, endoscopists using the NICE classification should be able to use the JNET classification easily.
+A video article explaining typical examples and key points will help endoscopists to adopt the JNET classification[16].

-The limitation in this review is that there were only 3 articles about the diagnostic performance of the JNET classification.
+The limitation in this review is that there were only three articles about the diagnostic performance of the JNET classification.
 The previous studies were all retrospective single center studies.
 A large-scale prospective multicenter validation study of the JNET classification is awaited in the future.
-About the comparison the JNET classification with the NICE classification, though it is better to compare in the same endoscopic and histopathologic center, we did not such a comparative trial yet.
+A comparative trial between the JNET classification and the NICE classification would also be beneficial.

 We predict that the JNET classification will provide endoscopists with a useful treatment strategy based on precise histopathological predictions and a higher confidence level for optical diagnosis.